Kim Hee-chul: 2019–present: Solo music and established TV personality

 Heechul's debut solo digital single "Old Movie", was released on April 24, 2019, topping the charts in seven different countries He held his first talk show event on May 4 and 5, which sold out in one minute from the start of internet ticket booking.
 Appearing in more than ten programs over the course of 2019, he also became a fixed cast member on various shows such as My Little Old Boy, Why Did You Come To My House?, and Delicious Rendezvous.
 He also starred in the 2019 film Hello, My Cat.
 On December 3, 2019, he was awarded the "Person of the Year" award at 2019 COSMO Glam Night.
 Heechul and Lee Soo-geun collaborated as the project group Woojoo Jjokkomi and released a cover of Mr. 2's song "White Winter" for SM Station X 4 LOVEs for Winter project.
 His performance in My Little Old Boy and Delicious Rendezvous earned him Excellence award at the 13th SBS Entertainment Awards.

 Heechul continued his TV personality career in 2020, appearing in Studio Music Hall, Love of 7.7 Billion, and 20th Century Hit Song.
 On May 10, he earned his first Baeksang Arts Awards nomination at 56th ceremony in the Best Male Variety Performer category for Knowing Bros.
 On December 1, it was announced that Heechul would be filling in as a temporary MC for KBS2's Problem Child in House, in place of the program's regular MC Jung Hyung-don until February 16, when he returning to active promotions.
 He won the "Top Excellence Award" at the 14th SBS Entertainment Awards.
-At the end of the year, through the After School Activities of Knowing Bros, Kim Hee-chul and Min Kyung-hoon have released a new hip hop single "Hanryang", which is produced by DinDin and features BIBI.

 In 2021, he became the main host of Friends, Long Live Independence and Falling for Korea - Transnational Couples.
 He also appeared in Steel Troops and as first Protagonist in Duck's Tour.
 His web drama with Moon Ga-young Recipe for Youth which was originally set to be released in 2016, officially premiere on March 14 via BbangyaTV.
 In June, Delicious Rendezvous undergo reorganization and Heechul leave his place as member.
+On December 18, 2021, Kim won the Grand Prize (Daesang) with the My Little Old Boy team at the 2021 SBS Entertainment Awards.

+In 2022 to 2023, he appeared in several web show such as Real Marketing Show "Production 522", Game Addendum, Lineage W Rap Up, Pink Rye and One Earth: ARTPIA.
+He also appeared as a new MC for Boss in the Mirror.
+Heechul host Chengdong Travel Visual Radio on September 24, 2022.